shaikzhafir/go-labiblioteca-backend/README.md

 trying out writing go backend with postgres db

-using rancher desktop for local development
+using rancher desktop for local development (this part is really optional, just try setting up whichever postgres instance u want to get it running)

 steps: